Written by 5:24 pm Need Counselling? • 2 Comments

 Dealing with alcoholism

-My dad is an alcoholic as was my grandfather.
+My dad is an alcoholic, just like my grandfather.
 My siblings and I grew up disgusted with him, seeing our mum hurt.
 He is a churchgoing man, a good provider and makes promises every morning which he forgets the same night.
 My uncle is worse; he calls it social drinking; my aunt and cousins have given up.
 Is there any help for alcoholics?

 NO ONE is beyond God’s help.
 Not alcoholics or addicts.